Torniojaws/vortech-2016/README.md

 # Vortech website 2016
 Restful Vortech website with jQuery, Bootstrap and PHP API.
-Will replace the existing site sometime this year.
+Will replace the existing site sometime in 2016.

 ## New features
 * User login
 * User comments
 * Database-driven model
 * Responsive design
+* Voting of Songs and Photos

 ## Setup for Vagrant
 1. Install VirtualBox and Vagrant